murasaki718/CKA-practice-exercises/cluster-architecture-installation-configuration.md

 Doc: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/

-Do this on all three-nodes:
+Do this on all three nodes:

 ```bash
 sudo apt-get update